Venugopalgowdagn/PowerBI/README.md

-***PEW_Group_Reoprt
+***Projects

-The sole purpose of the report is to refresh my Power BI skillset.
-The aim was to design and deliver professional-quality, end-to-end business intelligence solutions for PEW, a global manufacturing company.
+--The sole purpose of the report is to refresh my Power BI skillset.
+The aim was to design and deliver professional-quality, end-to-end business intelligence solutions.

+**The direct access to the reports:

-The link to the report--https://tinyurl.com/PewReoprt2
+1) The link to the PEW report(Manufacturing company) --https://tinyurl.com/PewReoprt2

 **Note->Desktop view recommended.